It was a Robert Samuelson piece in the Washington Post, May 15th.

 In terms of the U.S. role, I would make this point, which I'm not sure is widely understood in Britain or in Europe, is already a huge number of the sorties and the support and the air assets that are actually bringing the pressure to bear are U.S. assets.

-And as the President said, there are also the unique assets and capabilities that the U.S. has that others don't have that are so vital.
+And as the president said, there are also the unique assets and capabilities that the U.S. has that others don't have that are so vital.

-We all have to ask what is it that we can all do to make sure the pressure is really brought to bear.
+We all have to ask, what is it that we can all do to make sure the pressure is really brought to bear?

-But it sounds to me like that the prime minister here, when he says uh already a huge number of sorties and support the air assets.
+But it sounds to me like that the prime minister here, when he says already a huge number of sorties and support, the air assets actually bringing the pressure to bear are U.S. assets.

 It sounds to me like Cameron wants everybody to know, you know, this operation, you guys aren't that much on the sidelines.

-American people are being told that you're kind of on the sidelines that the NATO to you and whoever else are running this show, but a lot of U.S. assets behind this.
+American people are being told that you're kind of on the sidelines that NATO to you and whoever else are running this show, but a lot of U.S. assets behind this.

 Cameron's making it clear here just how involved the United States is.

-March twenty-first, Obama was in Santiago, Chile.
+Here's the actual quote: March 21st, Obama was in Santiago, Chile.

-Audio soundright number six.
+Audio sound right number six.

 Let me emphasize that we anticipate this transition to take place in a matter of days and not a matter of weeks.